mouadzaidi10/product-management-system/README.md

 # Product Import and Synchronization

-This project is designed to import product data from both a CSV file and an external API.
+This project is designed to import product data from CSV, JSON, XML files, and an external API.

 ## Features

-- Import products from a CSV file.
+- Import products from CSV, JSON, and XML files.
-- Soft delete outdated products that are no longer in the CSV file.
+- Soft delete outdated products that are no longer in the source files or API.
 - Fetch product data from an external API.
 - Insert product variations (color, size, quantity, availability) into the database.